 2.3.
-Lessons learnt
+Lessons learned

 Uganda's history with refugees dates far back in the 1960s.
 To date, the refugee problem is not only growing but has become protracted.
-In Uganda, refugees represent 1% of the country's population.
-In Adjumani district, one in three persons is a refugee.
-Women and children represent over 80% of the refugee population with 47% male and 53% female, suggesting very high levels of dependency.
-Although Uganda has experienced sustained economic growth of 7% per annum and poverty has reduced from 56% in 1992 to 19.5% in 2012 (World Bank), this growth has not been inclusive, especially in Northern Uganda.
+In Uganda, refugees represent 3.6% of the country's population.
+In Adjumani district, 49% of population is a refugee.
+Women and children represent over 81% of the refugee population with 487% male and 52% female, suggesting very high levels of dependency.
+Although Uganda has experienced an average of 5.4% economic growth over the last 10 years and poverty has reduced from 56% in 1992 to 21% in 2018 (Uganda Bureau of Statistics - UBOS), this growth has not been inclusive, especially in Northern Uganda.